-What does Ballad of a Thin Man mean?
+What do you think Ballad of a Thin Man means?

 Bob Dylan: Ballad of a Thin Man Meaning